PastIn Person

 Shareholder and eDiscovery Counsel at Littler Mendelson P.C.

-Denise specializes in litigating eDiscovery aspects of class and collective actions, advising on cross-border discovery challenges, and has engaged in eDiscovery motion practice in multiple jurisdictions.
+Denise focuses on litigating the eDiscovery aspects of class and collective actions, advising on cross-border discovery challenges, and providing clients with cost-saving, leading-edge technology solutions.

 Dino Wilkinson